MichelleRahman21/capstone-backend-michelle/README.md

  ```
 1. Install Nodemon by `npm install --global nodemon`.
 Nodemon will reload the
 application on a change to any file in the application.
 To use Nodemon with the
-Express server, run `npm run dev-server`.
+Express server, run `npm run server`.

 ## Overview

 According to its maintainers:

 ```
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 ```

 Express, like Rails, can be used as an API.
 In fact, building APIs in Express,